duckduckgo/privacy-reference-tests/expire-1p-tracking-cookies/README.md

 Test suite specific fields:

+- `siteURL` - string - currently loaded website's URL (as seen in the URL bar)
-- `featureName` - string - name of the privacy feature as defined in the config
+- `scriptURL` - string - URL of the script setting the cookie
-- …
+- `cookieString` - string - cookie creation string, as assigned to `document.cookie`
-- `expectFeatureEnabled` - bool - if feature is expected to be disabled or not
+- `expectCookieSet` - boolean - if cookie is expected to be created/stored
+- `expectExpiryToBe` - number - expeced expiry date in seconds from when the cookie was set

 ## Pseudo-code implementation